olivierobert/aws-cdk-workshop/README.md

 $ python3 -m venv .venv
 ```

-After the init process completes and the virtualenv is created, you can use the following
-step to activate your virtualenv.
+After the init process completes and the virtualenv is created, use the following step to activate the virtualenv.

 ```
 $ source .venv/bin/activate